Coburn's Showroom_ArtDeco_carousel_4

 4. The Daily Express Building

 This Manchester building highlights the art’s geometric forms and rectilinear shapes.
-Its aerodynamic design is a marvel of automobile engineering.
+The building, constructed before World War II, is remarkable for its timeless, avant-garde appearance.

 5. The Delano Hotel

-The Delano Hotel in Miami embodies the elegance and glamour of the art.
+The Delano Hotel in Miami embodies the elegance and glamor of the art.
 Its decorative objects and furniture pieces feature sharp angles and geometric patterns.

 Art Deco vs. Art Nouveau Interior Design: What’s the Difference?

 While Art Nouveau focuses on organic forms and natural materials, Art Deco emphasizes geometric shapes and modern materials.
-Its design elements are characterized by floral lines and sinuous curves inspired by forms of flowers and nature.
-It uses straight lines and angular shapes, often incorporating modern materials like chrome and glass.
+Art Nouveau’s design elements are characterized by floral lines and sinuous curves inspired by forms of flowers and nature.
+Art Deco uses straight lines and angular shapes, often incorporating modern materials like chrome and glass.

 Art Nouveau draws heavily from ancient cultures and Japanese ukiyo-e prints, showcasing detailed, ornamental styles.
 On the other hand, Art Deco celebrates the machine age and modern technology, featuring bold graphic designs suitable for a contemporary lifestyle.